socek/baelfire/doc/examples/django.rst

     :caption: bdjango/cmd.py
     :linenos:

-No new settings needs to be done, so we will just test the run.
+No new settings needs to be done, so we will just test this run.

 .. literalinclude:: django/run-10

-As you can see on the listing above, starting the runserver will first reinstall requiretments before starting the server.
+As you can see on the listing above, running the runserver command will start reinstall requiretments before starting the server application.

 5.1.6 Migrations
 ----------------

-You probably noticed that runserver is yelling at us (color of the message is red, which means yelling!), that we did not made migrations.
+You have probably noticed that runserver is yelling at us (color of the message is red, which means yelling!), that we did not made migrations.

 .. literalinclude:: django/tasks-7.py
     :language: python